chpc-tech-eval/chpc-scc23-nationals/openfoam/README.md

 ## Submission

-You are required to submit your, your compilation log files, SLURM batch output file *(if you used a scheduler)*, your image rendering of the **"Simple Small"** benchmark and your simulation output files of your most *efficient* run, for judging.
+You are required to submit your, compilation log files, SLURM batch output file *(if you used a scheduler)*, your image rendering of the **"Simple Small"** benchmark and your simulation output files of your most *efficient* run, for judging.